medianetlab/WIM/README.md

-# Tranfer Network Manager - WIM
+# WAN Infrastructure Manager - WIM

 WIM is used as the WAN Infrastructure Manager for SDN Networks, interacting with ODL Controller